 It took me almost exactly a month to finish the basic training.
 This earned me a little badge for my trouble.
 This is awarded to basically pat me on the head to say ‘well done Dave’, but is also for the other members of the Wealthy Affiliate community to see what progress I’ve made.
 There was lots of encouragement right at the start, which was exactly what I needed.

-I’d cut my teeth on my first website, earn-online.net
+I’d cut my teeth on my first website.

-The Wealthy Affiliate program lets you have a couple of free websites to start with, hosted free, but with their own suffixed web address.
-I quickly realised I needed to buy a domain name, but I could do all that at Wealthy Affiliate too.
+The Wealthy Affiliate program lets you have a couple of free websites to start with, hosted for free, but with their own suffixed web address.
+I quickly realised I needed to buy a domain name to make things look more professional, but I could do all that at Wealthy Affiliate too.
 They host the site and I also got a free SSL layer thrown in for the membership price (hosting and SSL are normally add ons for webmasters costs).
+The only other place i’ve seen that gives free SSL is BlueHost as part of their web hosting package.

 I started to invite comments for my posts from within the community, and I soon build up good gravitas on my posts.
+Google looks favourably on websites that have engagement, so that was a plus for me.
 This was it, I was on my way!

 October brought the first Income.